-- 120V electrical power is to be supplied by a 30-amp shore power circuit, through a common switch to a 120VAC distribution panel. - Shore-power shall be routed through an isolation transformer.
-The shore-power inlet is mounted on the exterior cabin bulkhead and serviced by a CFM shore power cord.
-The Cord is to have plug-ins on both ends and to have secured storage space provided on the vessel.
-The cord is to be 50 feet in length.
-The shore power panel will have a double pole breaker, polarity indicator, and five single pole circuit breakers.

-- 120VAC power shall be distributed, via separate circuit, to:
+- 120V electrical power is to be supplied by a 30-amp shore power circuit, through a common switch to a 120VAC distribution panel. - Shore power shall be routed through an isolation transformer.
+The shore power inlet is mounted on the exterior cabin bulkhead and serviced by a CFM shore power cord.
+The Cord is to have plug-ins on both ends be 50 feet in length.
+The shore power panel will have a double pole breaker, polarity indicator, and five (5) single pole circuit breakers. - 120VAC power shall be distributed, via separate circuit, to: - Battery charger/maintainer - Three (3) GFCI receptacles.

-- Each battery charger

-- Three GFCI receptacles.

-Lighting: All exterior lighting and navigation lights are required to be LED.
+Exterior Lighting: All exterior lighting and navigation lights are required to be LED.

-- Navigation lights of the standard for a marine vessel of size and duty per the USCG rules. - Deck lights: - Two lights mounted on aft of house to illuminate the aft deck - Two lights mounted on mast or top of house to illuminate forward and outboard. - One light mounted on mast or top of house to illuminate Anchor storage area. - One remote controlled spotlight on top of pilothouse (400,000) candle power or better. - One each Revolving or Flashing Blue lights 8" high power 12VDC. - One each White 360-deg Anchor light 12VDC. - All lights to have Pilot House control. - Docking lights: - Two lights with a maximum of 18 degrees beam.
+- Navigation lights of the standard for a marine vessel of size and duty per the USCG rules. - Two (2) lights mounted on aft of house to illuminate the aft deck - Two (2) lights mounted on mast or top of house to illuminate port and starboard. - One (1) remote spot/flood light on top of pilothouse (400,000) candle power or better. - One (1) each Revolving or Flashing Blue lights 8" high power 12VDC. - All lights to have Pilot House control.

-Interior lighting: all interior lighting is required to be LED.
+Interior lighting: All interior lighting is required to be LED.